FGMEMBERS/Q400/README.txt

 Original author: MaverickAlex
-Re-modelling and updating by Florian K (cockpit, exterior; pushback (!)) and D-ECHO (exterior) Licensed under GPL v2.0
+Re-modelling and updating by Florian K (cockpit, exterior; pushback (!)) and D-ECHO (exterior) Instruments partly from CitationX by Syd Adams and Patten (version from pattenflightgear.wifeo.com) Licensed under GPL v2.0